HISTORY & MISSION

-The Ralph J. Bunche Center for African American Studies, founded in 1969 as the Center for Afro-American Studies (CAAS), was renamed after Nobel Prize winner, scholar, activist, and UCLA alumnus Ralph J. Bunche in 2003, in commemoration of the centenary of his birth.
+The Center was renamed after Nobel Prize winner, scholar, activist, and UCLA alumnus Ralph J. Bunche, in commemoration of the centenary of his birth.

 The Center culminates the Black Los Angeles Project with release of Black Los Angeles: American Dreams and Racial Realities, published by NYU Press.